Family/Graduate Housing Handbook

 ATTACHMENTS (SHELVES, ETC.)

-No additional material/equipment may be attached to the interior or exterior of walls, ceilings or floors without the written approval of the Housing Manager.
+No additional material/equipment may be attached to the interior or exterior of walls, ceilings or floors without the written approval from the Assistant Director of Housing Services.
 If approval is given, the material/equipment must be left with the unit at the termination of occupancy.
-The purpose of this practice is to avoid the installation and removal of items, which would eventually cause an unsightly appearance to the walls, ceilings, and floors.
+The purpose of this practice is to avoid the installation and removal of items that would eventually cause an unsightly appearance to the walls, ceilings, and floors.

 CARPET AND FLOOR CARE